 If the NG-RAN node receives a LOCATION REPORTING CONTROL message containing several Location Reporting Reference ID IE set to the same value, the NG-RAN node shall send the LOCATION REPORTING FAILURE INDICATION message with an appropriate cause value.

-If the Location Reporting Request Type IE in the received LOCATION REPORTING CONTROL message contains the Event Type IE set to neither "UE presence in the area of interest" nor "change of serving cell and UE presence in the Area of Interest", but the Area of Interest List IE is present, the NG-RAN node shall ignore the Area of Interest List IE. and proceed with the Location Reporting Procedure.
+If the Location Reporting Request Type IE in the received LOCATION REPORTING CONTROL message contains the Event Type IE set to neither "UE presence in the area of interest" nor "change of serving cell and UE presence in the area of interest", but the Area of Interest List IE is present, the NG-RAN node shall ignore the Area of Interest List IE. and proceed with the Location Reporting Procedure.

 next change